Skip to main content

 Observation

-I noticed the first input buffer is exactly 10 bytes, which suggested that sending 10 bytes of padding followed by 'cat flag.txt' would place the command string at the start of the adjacent system() command buffer.
+The first input buffer is exactly 10 bytes.
+So 10 bytes of padding followed by 'cat flag.txt' lands the command string at the start of the adjacent system() buffer.

 Fill the 10-byte input buffer, then append the command you want executed.
 The bytes after the padding land in the command buffer that system() runs, so 'cat flag.txt' reads the flag.